- Peptide RLDNYNDTSLVENHLC, corresponding to amino acid residues 23-38 of human CXCR5 (Accession P32302). Extracellular, N-terminus.

 CXCR5 is activated by B-cell attracting chemokine 1 (BCA-1) that is chemotactic for human B lymphocytes.
 BCA-1 does not affect IL-2 stimulated T-cells, monocytes or neutrophils2.
 CXCR5 mediates correct T cell localization within granulomas, efficient macrophage activation and lymphoid follicle formation3.

 CXCR5 knockout mice have a severe defect in normal B cell migration and localization.
 Knockout mice lack inguinal lymph nodes, have a reduced amount of Peyer’s patches and have abnormal primary lymphoid follicles and no functional germinal centers in the spleen4.
 Absence of CXCR5 has been implicated in increased susceptibility to tuberculosis to due defective T cell localization within the lung3.

 Species reactivity key:

-Alomone Labs is pleased to offer a highly specific antibody directed against an epitope of human CXCR5.
-Anti-CXCR5 (extracellular) Antibody (#ACR-015) can be used in western blot, immunocytochemistry, and indirect flow cytometry applications.
+Alomone Labs is pleased to offer a highly specific antibody directed against an epitope of the human CXCR5.
+Anti-Human CXCR5 (extracellular) Antibody (#ACR-015) can be used in western blot, immunocytochemistry, and indirect flow cytometry applications.
 The antibody recognizes an extracellular epitope and is thus ideal for detecting the receptor in living cells.
 It has been designed to recognize CXCR5 from human samples only.